-Landing Fees are calculated by first determining the Net Cost of the Airfield Area, which consists of portions of the following allocable to the Airfield Area: the sum of Operation and Maintenance Expenses, Debt Service, fund deposit requirements, and net deficit of the International Terminal Area, less the sum of Non-Use Agreement Revenues (exclusive of landing fees payable by persons other than Airline Parties) and net revenues of the International Terminal Area.
+Landing Fees are calculated by first determining the Net Cost of the Airfield Area, which consists of portions of the following allocable to the Airfield Area: the sum of Operation and Maintenance Expenses.
+Debt Service, fund deposit requirements, and net deficit of the International Terminal Area, less the sum of Non-Use Agreement Revenues (exclusive of landing fees payable by persons other than Airline Parties) and net revenues of the International Terminal Area.
 Beginning in rates and charges year 2006, the Net Cost of the Airfield Area is allocated among Airline Parties and users of the Airfield Area that are not Airline Parties on the basis of the relative use of the Airfield Area by such persons.
-Such allocation of the Net Cost of the Airfield Area shall be based on the respective approved maximum landed weight of aircraft of Airline Parties landed during such Fiscal Year and the approved maximum landed weight of all aircraft of other users during such Fiscal Year, provided that for purposes of such allocation, the landed weight of certain classes of users of the Airfield Area may be increased by certain premium factors determined by the Commissioner of Aviation from time to time.
+Such allocation of the Net Cost of the Airfield Area shall be based on the respective approved maximum landed weight of aircraft of Airline Parties landed during such Fiscal Year, provided that for purposes of such allocation, the landed weight of certain classes of users of the Airfield Area may be increased by certain premium factors determined by the Commissioner of Aviation from time to time.
 To the extent in any Fiscal Year Landing Fees collected from users of the Airfield Area other than Airline Parties are in excess of the Net Cost of the Airfield Area allocated to such users for that Fiscal Year, such excess shall be applied in future years in a manner that does not, directly or indirectly, benefit any Airline Party.